qcjx96/qcjx96.github.io/_posts/2025-03-24-US-CA-trade-war.md

 So why did he really start all this trouble?
 My favourite pet theory is that he did not like being cucked by Justin Trudeau (even though the President has had a [storied history of alleged adulteries](https://www.businessinsider.com/trump-melania-stormy-daniels-affairs-marriages-timeline-2018-3)).

 It goes back to a G7 summit in 2019, which spawned a viral photo of Trudeau kissing First Lady Melania Trump while she held the President's hand.
-One (of course) French news outlet lead their report on this exchange with the title, ["Look of lust."](https://www.france24.com/en/20190827-papers-indonesia-names-new-capital-borneo-israel-lebanon-melania-trudeau-g7-photo).
+One French news outlet reporting on the exchange lead with the headline, ["Look of lust."](https://www.france24.com/en/20190827-papers-indonesia-names-new-capital-borneo-israel-lebanon-melania-trudeau-g7-photo).

 ![Justin Trudeau and Melania Trump lean in for a kiss with Trump obliviously unaware of the seduction.](https://github.com/user-attachments/assets/5d8a43b6-657d-483d-97ab-13966278c6e4)